 In concept, this is completely straightforward and convenient.
 No more ballpoint pens to keep track of!
 It cuts out multiple steps for the server and the establishment and it saves lots of waiting time: Servers no longer need to return to a centralized processing location to run the customer’s credit card and print the traditional paper receipts for signature.

 Plus, the mobile device theoretically eliminates the customer’s having to do the math to figure out the tip.
 You can select a percentage of the total for your gratuity, a specific dollar amount, or no tip at all.

 The Tipping Point

 But it can get a little uncomfortable as you’re choosing the tip and signing.
-I watched several times as servers stood waiting to retrieve their equipment — usually right next to the table but sometimes right over the customer, rather than being positioned discreetly, a couple of feet away.
+I watched several interactions in which servers stood waiting to retrieve their equipment — usually right next to the table but sometimes right over the customer, rather than being positioned discreetly, a couple of feet away.

 If the physical proximity of the server is too intimate, it can create discomfort, not only for the customer, but also for a sensitive server.
 Servers know they’re being judged — but not necessarily how or why.
 In the past, at least they had a little protective physical distance if a rude or difficult customer decided to stiff them.
 But now, the fact that a customer might under-tip or stiff a server altogether right in front of their face can add insult to injury.

 As for the customer, the discomfort can start with the very process of tipping itself.
 In order to figure out how much to tip, the customer has to weigh the merits of the meal with the style and effectiveness of the personal service — knowing that, at least in the U.S., the tip isn’t just a gift for an extra-good job; instead, the tip is expected and typically constitutes a large part of a server’s actual compensation.

 That’s why many customers feel obligated to tip well, even if they’ve received mediocre service, and may feel particularly intimidated when an undeserving server is standing right next to them, looking at them.